JPKribs/FinGuard/README.md

 ## Goal and Architecture

 FinGuard turns any small single-board computer (SBC) running Debian into a **dedicated WireGuard bridge** for your media ecosystem.
-Instead of installing a WireGuard client on every device or reconfiguring your router, you point all media clients at `http://<hostname>.local` and let FinGuard handle:
+Instead of installing a WireGuard client on every device or reconfiguring your router, you point all media clients at `http://<service>.local` and let FinGuard handle:

 - **WireGuard**: Securely tunnel traffic from local devices into your remote network.
-- **NGINX**: Proxy paths dynamically based on your defined services (default includes Jellyfin at `/` and optionally other services).
+- **NGINX**: Create separate virtual hosts for each service with SSL termination.
-- **mDNS Discovery**: Advertise your Jellyfin server automatically to clients via the Discovery Proxy.
+- **mDNS Discovery**: Advertise your services automatically via Avahi and Jellyfin Discovery Proxy.

 ### Why a dedicated bridge?

 - **Simplicity**: No per-device VPN configuration.
-Point all devices at a single `.local` address.
+Point all devices at individual `.local` addresses.
 - **Compatibility**: Older devices or smart TVs often lack WireGuard support.
 The bridge handles encryption.
 - **Isolation**: You can firewall or monitor the bridge separately, without affecting your entire LAN.